mjdave/tui/README.md

 */
 ```

-## Adds variables, if statements & Expressions
+## Adds variables, if statements, expressions, for and while loops
 Any previously assigned value can be accessed by the key name.
 This can be used to define constants to do math for later values.
 ```javascript
 width = 400,